 If you do not speak English, we can provide an interpreter at no cost to you.
 Please include this request when you file your grievance.
 If you are hearing impaired, call the Illinois Relay at 711.

 At any time during the grievance process, you can have someone you know represent you or act on your behalf.
 This person will be your "representative."

-If you decide to have someone represent you or act for you, inform CountyCare in writing the name of your representative and his or her contact information.
+To appoint someone to represent you, either: